dereknovak/LS170-LS/study_guide.md

 ### Hop

-- A **ho**p is the movement from one device to another.
+- A **hop** is the movement from one device to another.
 Each IP package keeps track of its hop count, preventing bugs in the path from halting a delivery using the hop limit.

 ## Ethernet
 https://launchschool.com/lessons/4af196b9/assignments/81df3782